4 tips to help manage your finances

 Delivering delicious meals to people’s homes is a great way to make people happy and earn some money at the same time.
-The only downside is the admin, particularly when you’re just starting out –
+The only part that can be challenging is the admin, particularly when you’re just starting out.

-Don’t worry – it’s easy when you know how so our friends at QuickBooks have put together a handy 4-step guide to ensuring you stay on top of your finances, expenses and taxes while riding with Deliveroo.
+Don’t worry – our accountant friends at QuickBooks have put together a handy 4-step guide to help you you stay on top of your finances, expenses, and taxes while riding with Deliveroo.

 As a rider you should already have an Australian Business Number – they are free from www.abr.gov.au – and if you’re new to working in Australia you have needed to get a tax file number too from the ATO.
 If you are a someone interested in riding with Deliveroo you will need to get these organised prior to onboarding.

 Finally, if you deliver heaps of meals and earn over $75,000 per year, you need to start tracking GST (goods and services tax) and submit Business Activity Statements (BAS) every month or quarter.
 Check out QuickBook’s blog to learn more about BAS.